Browse the Clippings.me directory of business journalists below. We found 164 business journalists listed.

 Writer, reporter and investigator specialising in: law || business || media || politics || pop culture || cinema || television || music || theatre || photography || advertising || marketing || travel || education || community || finance The stories collected below are merely a sample of my work.
 Please see my Pressfolio (see the link below) page for my main portfolio.
 For my full portfolio and resume, email [email protected]

 Freelance Journalist and Editor

 Available for news and feature writing, editing, online content and advertorial writing.
-Sectors covered include: education, special needs, family travel, UK travel, business, retailing, marketing, food and drink, restaurants, wine, legal sector, luxury sector, conference and incentive travel, consumer and human interest.
-My work has been published in The Telegraph, The Guardian, Absolutely Education, Chalk and Chat, SEN magazine, Harper's Wine and Spirit magazine, The Grocer, The Global Legal Post, Luxury Legal Post, The Good Schools Guide, travelsupermarket.com, familytraveller.com, Checkout, Brand News, What's new in Marketing, Kent and Sussex Courier, Solihull News and Time Out.
+Sectors covered include: education, business, retailing, marketing, food and drink, restaurants, wine, legal sector, luxury sector, family travel, UK travel, conference and incentive travel, consumer and human interest.
+My work has been published in The Telegraph, The Guardian, Absolutely Education, Chalk and Chat, SEN magazine, Harper's Wine and Spirit magazine, The Grocer, The Global Legal Post, Luxury Legal Post, The Good Schools Guide, Independent Education Today, travelsupermarket.com, familytraveller.com, Checkout, Brand News, What's new in Marketing, Kent and Sussex Courier, Solihull News and Time Out.

 Journalist & Blogger, University of South Wales

 A third year journalism student at the University of South Wales with a huge appetite for media and culture...
 Previously I attended the University of Salford at MediaCityUK, where I was a regular reporter for Quays News.
 I’m now based in Cardiff, working as a Journalist and Social Media Manager for South Wales's independent student newspaper, 'The Insight', whilst engaging with the local community to share news and events across South Wales.

 Freelance: Print, Web, Photo, Video